ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-26.0.0.md

 ## Keystrokes

-Starting from 26.0.0 the {@link module:utils/keystrokehandler~KeystrokeHandler `KeystrokeHandler`} is not automatically binding to both <kbd>Ctrl</kbd> and <kbd>Cmd</kbd> keys on macOS as before, it's translating <kbd>Ctrl</kbd> key to <kbd>Cmd</kbd> key and handling only that keystroke.
+Starting from 26.0.0 the {@link module:utils/keystrokehandler~KeystrokeHandler `KeystrokeHandler`} is not automatically binding to both <kbd>Ctrl</kbd> and <kbd>Cmd</kbd> keys on macOS as before.
+Instead, it is translating <kbd>Ctrl</kbd> key to <kbd>Cmd</kbd> key and handling this keystroke only.
 So if there was a registered keystroke `Ctrl+A` it is translated to `Cmd+A` on macOS.
-To be able to disable translation of some keystroke the forced modifier should be used: `Ctrl!+A` (note the exclamation mark).
+To be able to disable translation of some keystroke you should use the forced modifier: `Ctrl!+A` (note the exclamation mark).

 ## Unified button and command naming convention

-The naming conventions for buttons and commands have been reviewed and unified to maintain maximum consistency and provide sane rules that match real-life cases.
+The naming conventions for both buttons and commands have been reviewed and unified to maintain maximum consistency and provide sane rules that match real-life cases.

 All buttons follow the **verb + noun** (i.e. `insertTable`, `selectAll`) or the **noun** (i.e. `bold`, `mediaEmbed`) convention.

-As for commands it was trickier, because there are many more possible combinations of their names than there are for buttons.
-For commands, in most cases, the proper name should start with the **action** followed by the **feature** name (i.e. `checkTodoList`, `insertTable`).
+It was trickier for commands, because there are more possible name combinations than there are for buttons.
+For commands, the proper name should start with the **action** followed by the **feature** name (i.e. `checkTodoList`, `insertTable`), in most cases.

-Changes in toolbar buttons (before → after):
+Toolbar buttons name changes (before → after):

 * `imageUpload` → `uploadImage`
 * `imageResize` → `resizeImage`
 * `imageInsert` → `insertImage`
 * `imageResize:*` → `resizeImage:*`

-Changes in command names (before → after):
+Command name changes (before → after):

 * `imageInsert` → `insertImage`
 * `imageUpload` → `uploadImage`